 Your accommodation is a 5-minute walk away from the project.
 You live in a backpacker-style accommodation with rooms ranging from single to a 4-sleeper dorm, but usually 2 or 3 volunteers share a room.
 There are 2 bathrooms to share, with a total of 4 toilets and 6 showers.
 Being located in the African bush, coming across some spiders and other bugs must be taken in consideration.
-The lodge has a TV lounge (DVD) and is equipped with a small kitchen area with a fridge, kettle and microwave.
+The lodge has a TV lounge (DVD) and is equipped with a small kitchen area.
 Outside there is a fire pit where you can make bonfires in the evenings.
 A small laundry room is available where hand washing of clothes can be done.
 For R35 per load you can also use the washing machine.
 Sheets, a pillow and a duvet/blanket will be provided; however, you must bring your own sleeping bag which is necessary especially in the winter months.
 Volunteers are required to clean the bathrooms at the lodge on a rota system.

 There is no WiFi available, only in Jeffrey’s Bay.
 But you are able to purchase a dongle for your laptop if you want personal Internet at your accommodation.
 You can easily buy a South African SIM card to access Internet through your cell phone.
 The volunteer staff will assist you in getting a local SIM card at the project on your arrival.
 Please just insure your cell phone is unlocked before arriving in South Africa.